TouchBistro vs Lightspeed: 2025 Restaurant POS Review

 For the most part, both TouchBistro and Lightspeed are equipped with very similar core POS features.
 However, the level of research and development backing these features is not entirely equal.

 Lightspeed was originally founded as a POS and ecommerce software provider for retail businesses.
 It was not until nine years into business that Lightspeed expanded its offerings to include point of sale software for restaurants as well.
-And while Lightspeed now serves a number of restaurants, its primary focus remains retail and ecommerce.
+And while Lightspeed now serves a number of restaurants, its primary focus remains retail and ecommerce, with a growing interest in the golf sector.
 In fact, Lightspeed officially changed its name to Lightspeed Commerce Inc. in 2021 to reflect its laser-focus on retail, eCommerce, and driving payments revenue.

 Lightspeed’s overwhelming emphasis on the retail sector means that, unlike some of the other POS providers on the market, Lightspeed’s research and development efforts are split between different areas of focus.
 As a result, some of Lightspeed’s core restaurant POS features are not quite as robust as other solutions on the market and there is less investment in building new solutions for restaurant businesses.